jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 At the conclusion of this lab you will have successfully created a new virtual disk in Virtual Box, created new partitions using fdisk, formatted those partitions using mkfs, XFS, and ZFS, and mounted all those partitions manually and automatically using the /etc/fstab.

+For each of the bullet points take a screenshot of the output of the commands to display the content to demostrate the concepts.
+Note - make your screenshot efficient, and capture only relevant data along with numbering the output.

 1. Create 1 virtual drive
 a.
 Use fdisk to create a primary partition
 b.
 Format it with ext4